openstack/designate/doc/source/architecture.rst

 DNS Backend
 -----------------------
 Backends are drivers for a particular DNS server.
-Designate supports multiple backend implementations, PowerDNS, BIND and MySQL BIND, you are also free to implement your own backend to fit your needs, as well as extensions to provide extra functionality to complement existing backends.
+Designate supports multiple backend implementations, PowerDNS, BIND, NSD, DynECT, you are also free to implement your own backend to fit your needs, as well as extensions to provide extra functionality to complement existing backends.

 .. _message-queue: